Out-of-State Preadmission screening and resident review (PASRR) Arrangements: Questions & Answers

 Summary

-Under a number of conditions, a State’s Medicaid plan must ensure that it will pay for services provided out of state as if the individual adult or child were still in the state.
+Under a number of conditions, a State’s Medicaid plan must ensure that it will pay for services provided out-of-state as if the individual adult or child were still in the state.
 However, states are not obligated to pay for out-of-state NF care if an individual simply chooses to leave his or her state for care in another state.
 Additionally, the state where an individual chooses to receive NF care is not obligated to pay for any Specialized Services, until such time that the individual becomes a resident of that state.
+Although not required, it can be helpful for states to have PASRR agreements that facilitate a smooth PASRR process, especially for states where it is common practice for beneficiaries to receive services in another state.
+Where formal agreements are not in place, a collaborative approach to out-of-state admissions is recommended.